 substack.com

-Substack is a newsletter and publishing platform with a growing security reader base.
-Unlike the other channels on this list, Substack is about building a direct subscriber relationship over time rather than reaching an existing platform audience immediately.
-Free to publish; Substack takes a 10% cut only if you choose to charge subscribers, which is entirely optional.
+Unlike the other channels here, Substack is about building a direct subscriber relationship over time rather than reaching an existing platform audience immediately.
+Substack posts are indexed by search engines and linked do-follow, adding SEO value alongside the subscriber channel.
+Free to publish; Substack takes a 10% cut only if you choose to charge subscribers, which is optional.

 Canonical tags and syndication SEO